thingsSDK/guides.thingssdk.com/examples/hello_world.md

 Every new thingsSDK project starts with a _Hello, World!_ example.
 The "Hello, World!" of electronics is a blinking LED.

+Each ESP8266 has a blue LED (light) that's connected to a the `D2` pin.

 ```javascript
 var isOn = false;
 var interval = 500; // 500 milliseconds = 0.5 seconds